Academic presentations course for PhD-candidates and employees. (PhD-4)

 6 sessions of 2 hrs and 1 session of 3 hrs (+ time to prepare and watch video of own presentations)

 Presentation Techniques.
 Manon van der Laaken & Bob van der Laaken.
 Uitgeverij Coutinho.
 ISBN 9789046903650.

 This course is considered to be worth 1 ECTS depending on faculty policy.

-PhD candidates may be eligible for funding provided by their department or faculty.
+UM PhD candidates may be eligible for funding provided by their department or faculty.
 Please check with your employer whether you are eligible for such funding.
-If so, you are required to provide the language centre with:
+If so, you are required to provide the Language Centre with:

 - name of the person responsible for payment

 - For PhD candidates of FHML, MaCSBIO, M4I or Merln the course fee is funded until further notice.
 Providing department and personnel number is sufficient.